codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work in a shoe recycling shop.
-It was sole destroying.
+Where do cats write notes?
+Scratch Paper!

 ## Daily Trivia

-What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Super Dense Coding
+What was the name given to Android 4.3?
+ 1. Jelly Bean
- 2. Quantum Entanglement
+ 2. Lollipop
- 3. Quantum Teleportation
+ 3. Nutella
- 4. Quantum Programming
+ 4. Froyo

 <details>
   <summary>Answer</summary>
-  Quantum Teleportation
+  Jelly Bean
 </details>